Amersham Meeting House

-The Amersham Meeting house is a Friends meeting house (a Quaker place of worship) on Whielden Road in Amersham, Buckinghamshire.
-It is listed Grade II* on the National Heritage List for England.
-The meeting for worship is held on Sundays at 11 am.
+The Amersham Meeting house is a Friends meeting house (a Quaker place of worship) on Whielden Street in Amersham, a market town in the Chiltern Hills of Buckinghamshire, England.
+It is listed at Grade II* on the National Heritage List for England.
+Meeting for worship is held on Sundays at 11 am.

-The meeting house forms part of an extension to the adjoining cottage, Whielden Cottage, which was built c.
-1600.
-The cottage was extended in 1689 to serve as a Quaker meeting house for the Quakers who had begun to meet in Amersham from the 1660s.
-The Amersham Quakers received a letter from the noted early Quaker Isaac Penington in 1667.
+The meeting house forms part of an extension to the adjoining Whielden Cottage, which was built around 1600.
+The cottage was enlarged in 1689 to serve as a meeting house for the Quakers, who had begun to meet in Amersham from the 1660s.
+The Amersham Quakers received a letter from the early Quaker Isaac Penington in 1667.

-It was extended and refronted in red brick in the late 18th century.
+The building was further extended and refronted in red brick in the late 18th century.
 The meeting room is divided into two by a wooden screen with shutters.
-A large burial ground is situated to the north and west of the house.
+A large burial ground lies to the north and west of the house.

 The library of the Amersham Quakers is registered on LibraryThing.